 How To Use The Noonsite Mapping Feature

-The new Noonsite mapping feature allows you to navigate the website easier than ever, quickly see port information and add comments plus post your own favorite anchorages.
+The Noonsite mapping feature allows you to navigate the website easier than ever, quickly see port information and add comments plus post your own favorite anchorages.

 To access the map click on the blue map icon on the right edge of your screen.